- Mar 10, 2014

 - I have way too much clothing, though I bought it almost all on eBay.
 I love a bargain

-I’ve been a blogger since I was 14, but took a detour to do all the stuff I’ll tell you about below.
-Now I’m back to doing all that stuff and blogging.
+I’ve been an entrepreneur since I was 14.
+I run a number of businesses and am working on several new ones.
 Yeah, it’s a lot, but my brain is always running and if I wasn’t super busy I’d probably be bored silly.
 Read more

 - Mar 09, 2014